Chaudbrush/Born2beRoot/README.md

 ### Connect to the VM via Terminal

+  - go to the VM Box, Settings, Network, change NAT to Bridged Adapter
+  - `sudo reboot` to reboot the VM
   - in the VM use `hostname -I` to get your IP
-  - go to the VM Box, Settings, Network, change NAT to Bridged Adapter
   - in the Terminal, type `ssh <username>@<VM IP> -p 4242`

 ---